-The gcp:bigtable/instanceIamMember:InstanceIamMember resource, part of the Pulumi GCP provider, manages IAM permissions for Bigtable instances by adding individual members to roles without affecting other permissions.
-This guide focuses on two capabilities: non-authoritative member grants and authoritative policy replacement.
+The gcp:bigtable/instanceIamMember:InstanceIamMember resource, part of the Pulumi GCP provider, manages IAM permissions for Bigtable instances by adding individual members to roles without affecting other role assignments.
+This guide focuses on three approaches: authoritative policy replacement, role-level member binding, and incremental single-member grants.

 Replace the entire IAM policy for an instance

-When you need complete control over who can access a Bigtable instance, you can define the entire policy in one place and replace any existing permissions.
+When you need complete control over instance access, you can define the entire IAM policy in one place and replace any existing permissions.

 import * as pulumi from "@pulumi/pulumi";